CostiCatargiu/NewLuggageDataset/README.md

 | bag | 28,628 | 3,632 (12.7%) | 19,136 (66.8%) | 5,860 (20.5%) |
 | trolley | 66,946 | 9,354 (14.0%) | 49,637 (74.1%) | 7,955 (11.9%) |

-Increasing the small threshold to ~40×40 pixels raises the small-instance proportion to 39.2%, confirming the dataset’s scale-sensitive nature.
+Raising the small-object threshold increases small-instance proportion to **39.2%**, confirming strong scale sensitivity within the dataset.

 ---

-# 🎨 Preprocessing & Augmentation (Roboflow Pipeline)
+# 🎨 Preprocessing & Augmentation (Roboflow Platform)

 All preprocessing and augmentation operations were performed **offline on the Roboflow platform prior to training**.
+The augmented images were exported as part of the final fixed training dataset.

 ## 🔹 Preprocessing